Eleonore of Löwenstein-Wertheim

 Eleonore of Löwenstein-Wertheim (Eleonore Maria Anna; 16 February 1686 – 22 February 1753) was a Princess of the Löwenstein-Wertheim-Rochefort.
 She was the Landgravine of Hesse-Rotenburg by marriage.
-Baptised as Eleonore Maria Anna, she was known as Eleonore meaning 'true and perpetual beauty'.
+Baptised as Eleonore Maria Anna, she was known as Eleonore.

 Early life

 Born in Vienna, as a sixth child to Maximilian Karl Albert, Prince of Löwenstein-Wertheim-Rochefort and his wife, Countess Maria Polyxena Khuen of Lichtenberg and Belasi (1658-1712).